wp-plugins/rs-feedburner/readme.txt

 You can redirect both your main feed and your comments feed if you like.

+This plugin is a fork of the FeedBurner Feedsmith plugin.
+Since it was discontinued, I picked up where it left off so we all can have an actively updated plugin.

 = More Info / Documentation =
 For more info and full documentation, visit the [RS Feedburner homepage](http://www.redsandmarketing.com/plugins/rs-feedburner/ "RS Feedburner homepage").